 - In consideration of the different grading scales used around the world, each academic department evaluates international transcripts to determine on a case-by-case basis whether they demonstrate one of the above requirements.

 All applicants should contact the director of graduate studies directly prior to submitting application materials for specific information pertaining to specialization-specific requirements, screening recordings, auditions and other aspects of the application process.
-See the department website for details.

 To apply, you must submit the following materials.
 For general guidelines for these materials, see the Admission Requirements website.